Office of Emergency Management

 What is Emergency Management?

-Watch promo video HERE:
+Watch promo VIDEO.

 Emergency Management is the organization and management of resources and responsibilities for dealing with all aspects of emergencies (preparedness, response, recovery, and mitigation.)
 The goal of emergency management is to reduce the harmful effects of all hazards.
 Effective emergency management relies on the integration of emergency plans at all levels of government and non-government, including individuals and community organizations.
 In Texas, disasters begin, end, and are managed at the local level.